 iDialogue 1.0 launched in 2006 as one of the first apps on the Salesforce AppExchange.
-At that time, iDialogue was an "enterprise portal" solution with a focus on providing self-service to Salesforce data through a company's own website.
+At that time, iDialogue was an "enterprise portal" solution with a focus on providing self-service to Salesforce data through a secure website.
 A recurring pattern emerged among our early adopters.
-The majority of those visionary customers all implemented some kind of document management solution in their portal.
-Document-related experiences like generating and receiving quotes, uploading resumes, publishing product guides and manuals, and downloading invoices were common.
+The majority of those visionary customers all implemented some sort of document management solution in their portal.
+Document-related experiences like generating and receiving quotes, uploading files and resumes, onboarding customers and employees, publishing product guides and manuals, and downloading invoices were common.

-Now, more than 12 years later, the online customer experience has stratified into four distinct layers; in what I'll refer to as the "Customer Dialogue Funnel".
+Now, more than 12 years later, the concept of an enterprise portal has evolved to primarily support the direct, personalized, and secure customer transactions.
+This transaction tier is the final stage in what I'll refer to as the "Customer Dialogue Funnel".

-At the top of the funnel there is mass marketing using TV, Print, Radio, and CPM ad campaigns.
+At the top of the funnel there are mass marketing campaigns using TV, Print, Radio, and CPM Internet ads.
 Eventually a more direct dialogue evolves using direct marketing solutions; such as CPC/CPA ad campaigns, landing pages, email and chat.

 The third layer in the funnel represents community dialogues, where Customers are educating themselves about products, researching reviews and comments, and participating in discussion forums, the Idea Exchange, or Chatter groups.

 Ultimately these dialogues result in a transactional 1:1 customer experience that involves accepting a quote, signing an agreement, renewing a subscription, submitting a payment, or any number of transactions.